 Foul-smelling stools are stools with a very bad odor.
-They usually have to do with what you eat, but may be a sign of a medical condition.
+They very often have to do with what you eat, but may be a sign of a medical condition.

-Stools normally have an unpleasant odor, but one that is recognized as fairly common.
-Stools that have an extremely bad, unusual odor may be due to certain medical conditions.
+Stools normally have an unpleasant odor.
+Most of the time, the odor is familiar.
+Stools that have an extremely bad, abnormal odor may be due to certain medical conditions.
 Foul-smelling stools also have normal causes, such as diet changes.

-Call your health care provider if you have:
+Call your provider if you have:

-Your health care provider will perform a physical examination and ask questions about your medical history.
+Your provider will perform a physical exam and ask about your medical history.
 Questions may include:

-- Are the stools an abnormal color (especially pale or clay-colored stools)?
+- Are the stools an abnormal color (such as pale or clay-colored stools)?

-- Are your stools difficult to flush?
+- Are your stools hard to flush?